 As is often the case, these evolutionary milestones were born of the marriage between a great idea and enabling technology.

 ‘Dynamic’ and ‘data’ remain at the heart of revenue opportunity for airlines.
 But it’s no longer about adjusting price based on availability using static filed fares and 26 RBDs.
 It’s about dynamically creating and strategically pricing offers in real time based on a host of data inputs.
 With enabling technology now available, we’ve sprung into another evolutionary leap.
-That’s what will be explored at the ATPCO Elevate conference.

 Traditional engines that are limited strictly to ATPCO filing and fare buckets are not equipped to effectively handle the speed, scalability, or flexibility of dynamic pricing.
 However modern airline pricing engines can create a sliding pricing scale from starting points such as the ATPCO base fare, bid price, or market price.
 For more information on this topic, read our recent blog post.